How to Sign Off a Letter or Email to Professor Professionally

 1. Be Professional

-Notably, you and your prof relate formally.
-The relationship is professional, so should be your letter signing off.
+Notably, you and your professor relate formally.
+The relationship is professional, so it should be your letter signing off.

 By being professional, you use complete words, not short forms.
 In addition, you use proper grammar.
 Mind the punctuation and capitalization when writing.